MattYeend/Python/README.md

 There is three different folders in this project, Beginner, Intermediate, and Expert.

 ### Projects
-There are different projects within this main Python folder, such as add and subtract (Project), and SimpleWeatherProject
+There are different projects within this main Python folder, such as add and subtract (Project), a SimpleWeatherProject, and a Task To Do Manager

 ---